wskm - Weighted k-Means Clustering

 to very high dimensional data.
 Weights are calculated as the

 importance of a variable with regard to cluster membership.
+The

-The two-level variable weighting clustering algorithm
+two-level variable weighting clustering algorithm tw-k-means

-Huang and Yunming Ye (2013) <doi:10.1109/TKDE.2011.262>
+Yunming Ye (2013) <doi:10.1109/TKDE.2011.262> introduces two

-weighted k-means (fgkm) by Xiaojun Chen, Yunminng Ye, Xiaofei
+by Xiaojun Chen, Yunminng Ye, Xiaofei Xu and Joshua Zhexue

-<doi:10.1016/j.patcog.2011.06.004> extends this concept by
+Huang (2012) <doi:10.1016/j.patcog.2011.06.004> extends this

-weighting individual features.
+addition to weighting individual features.